How do I find out who my advisor is?

 Before seeing your advisor during the advising period each semester, it is your responsibility to:

 - Review your Degree Tracker report (click on "View on Degree Tracker Report" within "Academic Progress" in Navigator) and see what requirements you still need to complete.
-Write down any questions you have for your advisor and bring them with you for your appointment.
+Write down any questions you have for your advisor and bring them with you to your appointment.